tsamantanis/titanic-data-challenges/README.md

 Move your HTML file and the titanic data into the public folder.

-After running the server you should be able to visit: [http://localhost:4000](http://localhost:4000) to see your html document.
+After running the server you should be able to visit: [http://localhost:4000](http://localhost:4000) to see your HTML document.

-The page will still be blank but checking the console the error should be gone and the JSON should displayed.
+The page will still be blank but checking the console the error should be gone and the JSON should be displayed.

 ## Combing through JSON